pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

 Tutorial
 ##########################################

+You may learn how to get started with PyPSA-Earth, which has a similar structure to PyPSA-EUR, by watching this video:
+.. raw:: html

+    <iframe width="832" height="468" src="https://www.youtube.com/embed/mAwhQnNRIvs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The installation procedure installs PyPSA-Earth model with all the software dependencies needed to build and run it.
+The :ref:`installation` procedure installs PyPSA-Earth model with all the software dependencies needed to build and run it.
 To properly model any region of the Earth, PyPSA-Earth needs to download and fetch different datasets.
 This section explains how to perform this data management.

 How to build the tutorial model?
 -------------------------------------------------

+The user can explore the majority of the model's functions on a local machine by running the tutorial, which uses fewer computational resources than the entire model does.

 A tutorial data kit was developed to facilitate exploring the model.
-You can use it by using the tutorial configuration file `config.tutorial.yaml` (placed in the project folder `pypsa-earth`).
+You can build it using the tutorial configuration file `config.tutorial.yaml` (placed in the project folder `pypsa-earth`).
 To do that, you may want to do a reserve copy of your current configuration file and then overwrite it by a tutorial configuration:

 .. code:: bash